 We actually call Financial Planning, “Financial Empowerment.”

-- The Story Capital advisory team works collaboratively to deliver Thought Leadership for business owners and Senior Leaders of Fortune 500 companies with substantial Equity Compensation and complex benefit plans.
+- The Story Capital advisory team works collaboratively to deliver Thought Leadership for Senior Leaders of Fortune 500 companies with substantial Equity Compensation and complex benefit plans.

 - We use modeling technology to build pictorial cash flow models for each client.
 The comparative scenario analysis of our modeling tools empower our clients to gain confidence that they are making informed decisions around their most important life questions.

-- We use specialized analytical technology to leverage specific tasks such as: Measuring the remaining statistical upside in an option grant, or Valuing a business enterprise.
+- We use specialized analytical technology to leverage specific tasks such as: Measuring the remaining statistical upside in an option grant.

 Financial Empowerment is a distinct service apart from the process of delivering tax effective Investment Management advice.
 Great Financial Empowerment utilizes great technology to enhance the value of delivering insightful human counsel or what we like to call “Human Alpha.”